min2ha/ukwa-site/content/target/62007/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Not time to nitpick on Brexit - Jacob Rees-Mogg

 Reports Tory pro-remain and pro-leave MPs' reaction to Theresa May's Mansion House speech on the future UK-EU trading partnership.